ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/iron_deficiency/index.rst

 +++++++++++++++++++++++++++

 The iron deficiency risk factor in GBD 2017 is modeled as a distribution of hemoglobin concentrations.
+The risk factor is a **continuous measure**.

 .. todo::

-	Describe the population and distribution
+	Describe the population and distribution type (normal vs. ensemble)

 Modeling Strategy for the Iron Deficiency Risk Factor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^